Annuity Sale Options

 What is the present value of an annuity?

 An annuity’s present value is the value of all future payments today, based on the following formula: PMT x ((1 – (1 / (1 + r) ^ -n)) / r).
 PMT = dollar amount of each annuity payment, r = the discount rate, and n = number of remaining payments.

 What is a factoring company?

-Companies that buy structured settlement annuities are also called factoring companies.
-They’re not lenders because you’re not borrowing money from them — you’re literally selling them your annuity at a discounted rate.
+Companies that buy annuities are also called factoring companies.
+They’re not lenders because you’re not borrowing money from them — you’re selling them your annuity at a discounted rate.

 What are the different types of annuities?

-In addition to structured settlement annuities there are several other types of annuities you may receive.
+In addition to structured settlements, there are several other types of annuities.
 These include: